 Do no interrupt the instructor.
-Discretely (don't walk in front of an instructor who is addressing a class) drop off any work that is due at the small desk at the front of the class.
-Pick up your papers at the end of class (your paper will be in the red "pick up" folder)
+Discretely (don't walk in front of an instructor who is addressing a class) drop off any work that is due at the small desk at the front of the class and take your seat!
+Pick up your papers at the end of class